Associate Professor of Environmental Science

 Forest Resources (BIOL 345)

-Advanced Field Ecology Lab (BIOL 324L)
+Restoration Ecology Field Lab (BIOL 324L)

 Dept. of Sustainability and Environmental Education

-Given my broader professional experiences and work responsibilities at Merry Lea, I teach to synthesize both knowledge (gnosis) of the topics, and application (praxis) of this knowledge in experiential learning activities on the land.
+Given my broader professional experiences and work responsibilities at Merry Lea, I teach to synthesize both knowledge (gnosis) of the topics and application (praxis) of this knowledge in experiential learning activities on the land.
 I share my experiences as an environmental practitioner as one context for learning, but I also expect to learn from my students as they share their experiences.
-I challenge my students to use their experiences and new knowledge as a basis for developing their own understanding within the context which they will engage society.
+I challenge my students to use their experiences and new knowledge as a basis for developing their own understanding within the context in which they will engage society.